 If you delay enrollment in Part B and enroll outside of your Initial Enrollment Period, then your ICEP for Medicare Advantage begins the three-month period before your Part B start date and ends the last day of the month before your Part B coverage starts.
 For example, if your Part B coverage start date is June 1st, your ICEP for Medicare Advantage runs from March 1st through May 31st with coverage beginning on June 1st.
 You do not have an additional three months after your Part B start date to enroll in a Medicare Advantage plan.
 If you do not apply for coverage beginning at the same time as your Part B start date, then you will have to wait until the next annual enrollment period.
 (See Annual Enrollment Period)

-Also known as a participating provider, an in-network provider can be a hospital or medical facility, a physician or a pharmacy with whom an individual healthcare plan has contracted for services at an agreed upon rate.
+Also known as a participating provider, an in-network provider can be a hospital or medical facility, a physician or a pharmacy with whom a health care plan has contracted for services at an agreed upon rate.

-An established endpoint beyond which physicians or other healthcare suppliers that don’t accept assignment are permitted to charge for a covered service.
-The limiting charge is 15% above the amount that Medicare has approved for a specific service, and paying it is the responsibility of the Medicare beneficiary unless they have purchased a Medigap policy that pays the excess.
+An established endpoint beyond which physicians or other health care suppliers that don’t accept assignment are permitted to charge for a covered service.
+The limiting charge is 15% above the amount that Medicare has approved for a specific service, and it is your responsibility to pay unless you have purchased a Medigap policy that pays the excess charge.
 Only some services have a limiting charge.
 Equipment and supplies do not have one.
 The limiting charge does not apply to in-network Medicare Advantage Plan coverage.

 A program that is jointly operated through the federal and state governments to cover health care costs for people who are either low income or who have limited resources.
 Individuals who qualify for both Medicaid and Medicare generally have most of their medical costs covered.

 Health care services or supplies needed to diagnose or treat an illness, injury, condition, disease, or its symptoms and that meet accepted standards of medicine.